OneDrive/apidoctor/docs/markdown-requirements.md

 Markdown supports the GitHub flavored markdown format.
 This is less useful for the automated test scenarios, but is required for HTML publishing.

+## Markdown customizations

+Markdown scanner provides additional features on top of the Markdown language.
+For details, see [Markdown customizations](/docs/markdown-customizations.md).

 ## Code blocks

 Markdown scanner recognizes fenced code blocks with three back-tick characters.